bibekmaharjan/todo-asterdio/README.md

 - Add Debounce to the requests
 - Breakind down commits and git push
 - Use more strict linting and lint-staged
+- Better design to improve user experience
 - Containerize the application using docker
-- Use Icons instead of Texts for some buttons
+- Use SVG Icons instead of Texts for some buttons
 - Modulize the components, services and hooks more
 - Improve validation in backend for post requests as even empty string can be used for sign up or sign in